Suicidal man talked off ledge by sheriff’s deputies in Newbury Park - KEYT | KCOY

 Suicidal man talked off ledge by sheriff’s deputies in Newbury Park

-NEWBURY PARK, Calif. -- Multiple agencies responded to a suicidal subject on Friday evening.
+NEWBURY PARK, Calif. -- Multiple agencies responded to a suicidal subject on Friday evening in Ventura County, which prompted a closure of Highway 101.

-At around 4:30 p.m., Ventura County Sheriff's responded to reports of a suicidal man standing on top of the freeway sign of Borchard Road and Wendy in Newbury Park.
+It happened around 4:30 p.m.
+Ventura County Sheriff's Office responded to reports of a suicidal man standing on top of the freeway sign of Borchard Road and Wendy in Newbury Park.

-Ventura County Sheriff's along with Ventura and Moorpark CHP responded to the scene.
+Ventura County Sheriff's along with Ventura and Moorpark area California Highway Patrol responded to the scene.

 CHP shut down Highway 101 at Rancho Conejo Boulevard in Newbury Park.